tearflake/symbolverse/docs/symbolverse.md

 The next example consists of only one atom:

 ```
-(EXP "hello world")
+"hello world"
 ```

 The atom `hello world` is enclosed within quotes.
 Quoted atoms are interpreted as standard unicode strings, and we use them if we want to include special characters that have meaning in *Symbolverse* grammar syntax.
 The special characters are: `(`, `)`, `"`, `\`, `/`, and characters of whitespace.

-Explore more about S-expression version used in *Symbolverse* at [dedicated GitHub pages](https://github.com/tearflake/sexpression).
+Explore more about S-expression version used in *Symbolverse* at [dedicated GitHub pages](https://github.com/tearflake/s-expr).

 #### 2.2.2. rewrite rules